amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 * Input specification for each ParameterList entry consists of two parts.
 First, a bulleted list defines the usage syntax and available options.
 This is followed by example snipets of XML code to demonstrate usage.

-* In many cases, the input data specifies a particular parameterized model, and a number of parameterizations are supported.
-For example, initial data might be uniform, or linear in y.
-Whenever Amanzi supports a number of models for input for a given process X, this will be indicated as `"MODEL(<X>)`".
-Below the usage descriptor, a bulleted list will appear to list the available models and the parameters required for each one.
-For example, the specification might begin with a usage line:
+* In many cases, the input specifies data for a particular parameterized model, and Amanzi supports a number of parameterizations.
+For example, initial data might be uniform (the value is required), or linear in y (the value and its gradient are required).
+Where Amanzi supports a number of parameterized models for quantity Z, the available models will be listed by name, and then will be described in the subsequent section.
+For example, the specification might begin with the following:

  * `"X`" [list]

   * `"Y`" [string]

-  * MODEL(Z)
+  * Z [list] Model for Z, choose exactly one of the following: (1) `"Z: z1`", or (2) `"Z: z2`" (see below)

-Here, a `"X`" is defined by a `"Y`" and a `"Z`".
-The `"Y`" is a string parameter but the `"Z`" is given by a model (which will require its own set of parameters)
+Here, an `"X`" is defined by a `"Y`" and a `"Z`".
+The `"Y`" is a string parameter but the `"Z`" is given by a model (which will require its own set of parameters).
-The usage line for `"X`" will be followed by a bulleted list of options of Z:
+The optoins for `"Z`" will then be described:

- * `"Z: z1`" requires `"z1a`" [string]
+ * `"Z: z1`" applies model z1.
+Requires `"z1a`" [string]

- * `"Z: z2`" requires `"z2a`" [double] and `"z2b`" [int]
+ * `"Z: z2`" applies model z2.
+Requires `"z2a`" [double] and `"z2b`" [int]

 An example of using such a specification: